openhab/openhab-docker/README.md

 **Important:** To be able to use UPnP for discovery the container needs to be started with ``--net=host``.

+**Important:** In the container openHAB runs with user "openhab" (id 9001) by default.
+See user configuration section below!

 The following will run openHAB in demo mode on the host machine:
 ```
 docker run -it --name openhab --net=host openhab/openhab:2.1.0-amd64